ScottMcGready/the-conference-bible/post_conference.md

 ### Subtitling

 Adding subtitles, while a lengthy process, can add more accessibility to the recordings and open it up to a wider audience.

+## Thanks

+While sponsors commonly get votes of thanks as part of their sponsorship package, thanking all volunteers and speakers for their contributions is very welcome, especially if you've had some impromptu speakers or volunteers help out on the day.

 ## Transparency report